Five people hospitalised after car crash in Christchurch

 Five people have been injured - one critically - in an early morning crash in Christchurch.

-Emergency services were called to Wilsons Rd, in the suburb of Waltham, about 3.30am after reports that a vehicle had smashed into a power pole.
+Emergency services were called to the intersection of Waltham Rd and Brougham St, about 3.30am, after reports that a vehicle had smashed into a power pole.

 St John said one person suffered critical injuries and was taken to Christchurch Hospital for treatment.